Solonarv/tilt-to-live-clone/notes/Powerups.md

 when touched, gives the player a shield. when the shield touches an enemy, the shield explodes, leaving a stationary fireball for 1 second.

+### Phasing Bomb
+gain phasing (don't collide with enemies) for X seconds, leaving a trail. when phasing ends, explosion races along the trail.

 ### Wave Motion Gun
 #TODO implement wave motion gun